The Path of Primal Force

 Habitual patterns of stressful thought create energy disturbances within the body.

 Imagine a river flowing freely and then over time leaves fall in the same spot of the river over and over again.
 Sprinkle in a few branches and, who knows, maybe the whole tree falls in crosswise.
 This impedes the rivers’ natural flow.
 Just the same in human consciousness.
 Fear is a big obstructer of our natural flow.
 A constant recipe of fear in the mind over a period of time, now creates a disturbance in the body.
 Ultimately, introducing itself to the world as a dis-ease if not tended to.

 Kundalini practices are very, very methodical practices that may include movement, mantras, postures, pranayama, bandhas, kumbhaka, meditation or a combination of all of these to direct inner energies back into alignment.
 Strongly advised to be guided by a teacher (versus Internet, etc).
 Their presence can assist you once you begin to experience the awakening.
 Incorporating a weekly practice with a guide and daily aspects of the practice at home provide that stable ground for the good things to land.

 As with all the paths, there is a much greater depth than just these few paragraphs.
-Feel free to explore this practice here at Grounded by Yoga with Kundalini Yoga teacher Randhir.Randhir also presents a 4-Hour Lecture/Practice of Kundalini Yoga in our 200 RYT Yoga Teacher Training Programs.
+Feel free to explore this practice here at Grounded by Yoga with Kundalini Yoga teacher Sahaj Sikh in West Bloomfield offsite location.
+He will also present a 4-Hour Lecture/Practice of Kundalini Yoga in one of our Yoga Teacher Training Programs.